mafiu84/milestone-project-01-cloned/Readme.md

 ### User stories

-As a fan of group i want to see news about group and listen to their music
+* Fan of group who wants to see news about group and listen to their music, see and/or download videoclip.

-As an event organizer I want to have possibility to listen to music of group and contact if I'm interested in cooperation
+* Event organizer who wants to contact regarding organization of a concert or cooperation.

+* Person who wants to know more about band, see pictures, read history.

+* Fan who wants to find links to social media accounts of group to connect with other fans.

 ### Strategy